Dreadnought hoax

-The Dreadnought hoax was a prank pulled by Horace de Vere Cole in 1910.
-Cole tricked the Royal Navy into showing their flagship, the battleship HMS Dreadnought, to a fake delegation of "Abyssinian royals".
+The Dreadnought hoax was a practical joke pulled by Horace de Vere Cole in 1910.
+Cole tricked the Royal Navy into showing their flagship, the battleship HMS Dreadnought, to a fake delegation of Abyssinian royals.
 The hoax drew attention in Britain to the emergence of the Bloomsbury Group, among whom some of Cole's collaborators numbered.
-The hoax was a repeat of a similar impersonation that Cole and Adrian Stephen had organised while they were students at Cambridge in 1905.
+The hoax was a repeat of a similar impersonation that Cole and Adrian Stephen had organised while they were students at Cambridge University in 1905.

 Background

 Hoaxers

 Horace de Vere Cole was born in Ireland in 1881 to a well-to-do family.
 He was commissioned into the Yorkshire Hussars and served in the Second Boer War, where he was seriously wounded and invalided out of service.
 On his return to Britain, he became an undergraduate at Trinity College, Cambridge; he studied little and spent his time entertaining and undertaking hoaxes and pranks.

 One of Cole's closest friends at Trinity was Adrian Stephen, a keen sportsman and actor.
 Cole's biographer, Martyn Downer, considers that Stephen was a "perfect foil for ...
 [Cole]: someone sympathetic and encouraging yet unafraid to take him on".
 Stephen was the son of Leslie, the writer and critic, and Julia, the philanthropist and Pre-Raphaelite model.
 Adrian Stephen's elder brother, Thoby, was also at Trinity, and their sisters, Vanessa (later Vanessa Bell) and Virginia (later Virginia Woolf), would visit.
-After university, the four Stephen siblings became members of the Bloomsbury Group, the set of associated writers, intellectuals, philosophers, and artists, many of whose members had also been at Trinity College.
+After university, the four Stephen siblings became members of the Bloomsbury Group, the set of associated writers, intellectuals, philosophers and artists, many of whose members had also been at Trinity College.
 Cole was on the fringes of the group but never a member.

 Cambridge Zanzibar hoax

-In early 1905, while in their second year at Trinity College, Cambridge, Cole and Adrian Stephen decided to use a visit to England of Sayyid Ali bin Hamud Al-Busaid, the eighth Sultan of Zanzibar as the basis for a hoax.
+In early 1905, while in their second year at Trinity College, Cambridge, Cole and Adrian Stephen decided to use a visit to England of Sayyid Ali bin Hamud Al-Busaid, the eighth Sultan of Zanzibar, as the basis for a hoax.
 A plan was put together to fake a state visit of the sultan to Cambridge, although they realised that as the sultan's picture had recently appeared in the press, there was a risk the visiting sultan would be shown as a fraud.
 They decided that Cole would impersonate the sultan's uncle rather than the sultan.
 On 2 March, they sent a telegram to the Mayor of Cambridge to ask if he could arrange a suitable reception for the sultan: